Most fathers think that if they were not married to the mother of their child, they have no legal rights as a parent. That isn’t true.

 When paternity has been established the father may seek custody rights in the form of a Parenting Plan or Visitation Schedule just as if the couple was married.

-How Is Paternity Established In California?
+How is paternity established In California?

 On a dictionary definition level, paternity is the state of being a father.
 In California, the term is often used interchangeably with parental relationship and parentage.
 Either the courts or the parents can establish paternity in a number of ways.